okynos/documentation.achiefs.github.io/docs/configuration-parameters.md

 ---

-## Configura File Integrity Monitor
+## Configure File Integrity Monitor

 To customize your installation and monitor custom folders, you may want to edit the config.yml file.
 Such file is pretty straightforward below you have an example configuration: